 Built for the moments your tracker can't reach.

 Live cash.
 Mixed games.
 Private home games.
 Casino lineups you've seen twice in three months.
 Trackers don't help here.
-PokerReads does — opponent recall written like notes a serious player would actually take, table-side prep that fits in 30 seconds, bankroll-level decisions that don't pretend variance is theoretical, and a measured synthesis-quality engine whose numbers are public.
+PokerReads does — opponent recall written like notes a serious player would actually take, session prep that fits in 30 seconds, bankroll-level decisions that don't pretend variance is theoretical, and a measured synthesis-quality engine whose methodology you can audit.

 Pain — pre-session